-The federal government sets a required minimum wage for workers who receive tips on a regular basis and defines tipped employees as those who receive at least $30 a month in tips.
-However, some states have a higher minimum wage than the federal rate and, in that case, the higher rate applies.
+The federal government sets a required minimum wage for workers who receive tips on a regular basis and defines tipped employees as those who regularly receive at least $30 a month in tips.
+However, some states have a higher minimum wage than the federal rate.
+In those locations, the higher rate applies.

-In Florida, for example, for the calendar year 2018, the total combined rate is $8.25.
-The total hourly wage you will earn is the minimum wage for your state.
-Other states, like Alaska, require that tipped workers be paid the full state minimum wage ($9.84 in 2018) before tips.
+The total hourly wage you will earn is the minimum wage for your state, unless you live in a state that requires employers to pay a minimum wage before tips.
+Some states, like Alaska, require that tipped workers be paid the full state minimum wage ($10.34 in 2022) before tips.

-The Fair Labor Standards Act mandates that employees who earn $30 or more per month in tips be paid at least $2.13 in wages.
-This means that if you’re a waiter, bartender, or aother service employee who receives tips, your employer is only required to pay you $2.13 per hour in wages.
+The Fair Labor Standards Act mandates that employees who earn $30 or more per month in tips be paid at least $2.13 per hour in wages.
+This means that if you’re a waiter, bartender, or another service employee who receives tips, your employer is only required to pay you $2.13 per hour in wages.